Many ancient Greeks would not eat beans because they were thought to hold the souls of the dead.

 Mint was used to treat gastrointestinal issues, body odor, bad breath, and insomnia in Ancient Greece.
 Today, it is additionally used for treating bronchitis, headaches, influenza, motion sickness, and muscle pain.

 Fennel was first known in Greek mythology as the plant Prometheus used to steal fire from the demigods.
 It was also the herb that covered the battlefield of Marathon.
-It's used medicinally to relieve all manners of digestive disorders, especially bloating.
+A number of scientific studies on fennel have shown its benefits for alleviating digestive disorders, especially bloating.
 This sweet herb can also stimulate appetite, and it touts diuretic and anti-inflammatory properties.